Brookline Green Electricity Aggregation Plan – explains how the Program will operate.

 Municipal aggregation is allowed under Massachusetts General Laws Chapter 164 Section 134.
-More than 140 cities and towns in Massachusetts already have active electricity aggregation programs, and other nearby communities are pursuing similar programs.
+More than 160 cities and towns in Massachusetts already have active electricity aggregation programs, and other nearby communities are pursuing similar programs.

 Brookline Green Electricity Implementation

 In 2016, Town Meeting authorized the creation of the electricity aggregation program in Brookline with a goal of adding more renewable electricity to our electric mix.
 The Town then selected aggregation consultant, Good Energy, L.P., to assist with all aspects of program implementation.
 The Town developed a draft aggregation plan and subsequently solicited public comment.
-As required by law, the plan was reviewed with the MA Department of Energy Resources and then sent to the Department of Public Utilities (DPU) for approval.
+As required by law, the plan was reviewed with the MA Department of Energy Resources (DOER) and then sent to the Department of Public Utilities (DPU) for approval.
 DPU approved the plan in the spring of 2017.

 Brookline conducted a competitive bid for electricity supply and secured a supply contract to start in the summer of 2017.
-Prior to the start of the program, Brookline conducted an education and outreach program to notify eligible residents and businesses about the program and their right to opt out.
+Prior to the start of the Program, Brookline conducted an education and outreach program to notify eligible residents and businesses about the Program and their right to opt out.
 This effort included a letter and postcard mailed to every eligible customer, as well as public presentations, press releases, social media, and more.

 Since the initial launch in July of 2017, BGE has entered into its third contract from December 2022 through the December 2024 meter read, giving electricity ratepayers in Brookline three different options for electricity supply.